Puksrevolution/milestone-project-2/README.md

 better to identify the purpos of them.

 ### **Typography** ###
-The used Font family is the classic Arial and by default Helvetica or in last case Sans-Serif.
+The used Font family is Varela Round and by default Sans-Serif.

 ### **Imagery** ###
 <img src="assets/img/favicon/BounceBall.png"><br>